Bauers hits for cycle as Indians drub Tigers 13-4

 Indians: RHP Corey Kluber has been cleared to work on strength building after having his broken arm evaluated. … RHP Cody Anderson had surgery Friday to repair a tendon in his right elbow. … RHP Dan Otero (shoulder inflammation) threw out to 100 feet Friday.

-Tigers: Detroit said Double-A RHP Casey Mize, the No. 1 pick in last year’s draft, was going on the injured list with shoulder inflammation.
+Tigers: Detroit said Double-A RHP Casey Mize, the No. 1 pick in last year’s draft, was going on the IL with shoulder inflammation.

 UP NEXT

-Indians: Shane Bieber (5-2) starts Saturday night at Detroit.
+Indians: Bieber (5-2) starts Saturday night at Detroit.

+Tigers: Soto (0-2) takes the mound Saturday.
+Gardenhire is hoping he can pitch two or three innings.

 Follow Noah Trister at www.Twitter.com/noahtrister